 Evergreen Park in Grande Prairie has something special and spooky planned this fall for Halloween.
 The Blachford Field of Nightmares runs dark to midnight Thursday, Friday, Saturday and Sunday, with admission at $20 per person.

-Visit Grande Prairie Corn Maze for the United Way Fall Fair & Pumpkin Festival on October 7-8, from 11 AM to 6 PM each day (closed on October 9).
+Visit Grande Prairie Corn Maze for the annual Pumpkin Festival from October 11 to 12 each day.
 Hosted by Country Roads RV Park, enjoy fall-themed fun, kids’ costumes, pumpkin patch photos, online voting, prizes, and more.
 Support the United Way and our community while celebrating the season!

 The larger Sundance Provincial Park in central Alberta is separated into two areas.
 The long narrow area offers a great hike with some of Alberta’s smaller hoodoos, an abundance of fall colours, and possibly some wildlife.